ewelot/airtools/doc/manual-en.md

   - ttype:
     Telescope type: L=reflector, R=refractor, A=photo Lens
   - ctype:
-    Sensor type: CCD=monochrome CCD, DSLR=DSLR raw image (as stored in camera, e.g. files with extension CR2 for a Canon DSLR), use BGGR or RGGB for a one-shot-color CCD or CMOS sensor with a Bayer filter matrix.
+    Sensor type: CCD=monochrome CCD, DSLR=DSLR with native camera model RAW files, CMOS=monochrome CMOS sensor, RGGB or BGGR for a one-shot-color CMOS sensor with a Bayer filter matrix in the given layout.

 Save your edits and close the text editor.
-Remember that for any subsequent new project you will be able to copy over those parameter files.
-You only need to add entries to these files if using a new observatory site or a new instrument for the first time.
+After any modification you can choose if the new parameter file is just applied to your current project or if you like to use it in subsequent new projects.

 ## Raw Images and Image Set Definition